Probation Violation Attorney in Colorado Springs

 Defense For Those Accused of Breaking Probation in Colorado Springs

-In many criminal cases, a judge will place an individual under probation
+In Colorado, a judge may place an individual under probation in lieu of

-in lieu of a more serious penalty.
-In this way, probation acts as a kind
+a more serious penalty.
+Probation in Colorado acts as a kind of goodwill

-of good will agreement between the judge and the defendant.
-When the defendant
+agreement between the judge and the defendant.
+A defendant that is in

 If you have violated the terms of your probation agreement, it is very